chillibits/particulate-matter-api/README.md

     -   Get ranking by city in a compressed form

 -   Sensor endpoint
-    -   Add sensor to the database
+    -   Add a sensor to the database
     -   Update a sensor that already exists in the database
     -   Get all sensors
     -   Delete a sensor from the database